Valerie Carr, PhD

 Stephanie is a graduate student in the Research and Experimental program working with both CLIMB and Dr. Cary Feria's Vision Laboratory.
 Stephanie is leading a study that investigates the effects of caffeine on false memory, and she is also developing her thesis project pertaining to the emotional attentional blink.

 Manny is a third year Psychology student who aims to earn a PhD in Clinical Psychology after graduating.
 He is currently assisting with a study investigating caffeine's effects on memory, and he previously assisted with a study that examined the relationship between physical fitness and memory distortion in young adults.

 mannyman423 at gmail.com

 Alondra is majoring in Psychology and minoring in Applied Computing for Behavioral and Social Sciences, and recently joined the lab to assist with a study investigating the relative benefits of engaging in wakeful rest vs. technological distraction on memory consolidation.

 Rachel Windsor, BA

 Rachel graduated from SJSU with a BA in Psychology and a minor in Business, and is currently a graduate student in SJSU's Industrial/Organizational Psychology program.
 She is interested in applying her knowledge of statistics and computer programming to analysis and visualization of psychology data.
-As a member of CLIMB, Rachel assists with a study investigating the effects of wakeful rest on associative memory.
+Her thesis relates to the interaction of age, gender, and occupation on hiring decisions.

 rachelsjm at gmail.com